Intrinsic muscles of the foot – small but mighty!

 We hope you’ve found this blog on the structure and function of the intrinsic foot muscles helpful.

-Interested in increasing your knowledge and practical skills in assessment and exercise prescription for the foot and ankle?
+Interested in increasing your knowledge in assessment and exercise prescription for the foot and ankle?

-To learn more about incorporating the intrinsic foot muscles into the clinical setting take a look at our upcoming Mastering Movement of the Foot and Ankle PRACTICAL WORKSHOP!
+To learn more about incorporating the intrinsic foot muscles into the clinical setting take a look at our Mastering Movement of the Foot and Ankle ONLINE COURSE!

 References